New receivers helped Chiefs get to Super Bowl without Hill - WHIZ News

 SCOTTSDALE, Ariz.
-(AP) — The Kansas City Chiefs lost one of the NFL’s most dynamic receivers when Tyreek Hill signed a lucrative free agent contract with the Miami Dolphins.
+(AP) — The Kansas City Chiefs lost one of the NFL’s most dynamic receivers when Tyreek Hill was traded to the Miami Dolphins.

 The loss did nothing to slow them down.